Pravat25/Security_log_analyser/README.md

-# Security_log_analyser
+# Security Log Analyzer

-Python tool to analyze security logs and detect suspicious login attempts.
+This project is a simple Python tool that analyzes log files to detect suspicious login attempts.

+## Features

+- Detect failed login attempts
+- Identify suspicious IP addresses
+- Generate a simple security report

+## Technologies Used

+- Python
+- Regular Expressions

+## How to Run

+Clone the repository: